KingdomBuilders/kingdombuilders.github.io/_posts/2015-07-14-inspired-words.md

 <hr>

 **Becky Newhook ([We Edit Sermons](http://weeditsermons.com))** - Becky and her husband have been launching, buying and building companies for the last 10 years.
 Beside their love of business is their passion to see people know God personally, reach their potential in Christ and to hear of all the goodness that awaits for them in HIM.
 We Edit Sermons is a unique and perfect way for this vision to become a reality on a larger scale.

+Find We Edit Sermons at http://weeditsermons.com and [@weeditsermons](http://twitter.com/weeditsermons) on Twitter!